 Not only is Washington the only city in Georgia located halfway between Athens and Augusta, but it is also on the U.S. Highway 1/Ga.
 Highway 17 corridor, which is being developed as a four-lane highway connecting Interstate 85 to Jacksonville, Florida.

 Our infrastructure is expanding, but already we have everything 21st century manufacturing operations need to be successful.

 Port service for the City of Washington is provided through the Georgia Ports Authority.
 The Port of Savannah is the fastest growing port in America and the second largest container port along the eastern coast.
 With the upcoming completion of the U.S. Highway 1/Ga.
 Highway 17 corridor, the port will be accessible via four-lane highway.
 The ports of Georgia – including the Brunswick terminal, one of the busiest roll-on/roll-off ports in the world – have every service required for a company to operate in the 21st century.

 The City of Washington has four levels of air service.
-Local general aviation service is provided by the Washington-Wilkes County airport with a runway that is 4,020 feet in length.
+Local general aviation service is provided by the Washington-Wilkes County airport with a 5,020' x 75' runway.
 The airport was recently upgraded with an improved taxi way.

 Regional general aviation service is provided by the Thomson-McDuffie Regional Airport.
 This airport is only 20 minutes from downtown Washington and has enhanced directional facilities.
 The runway is 5,503 feet long and has a newly completed terminal.

 Commercial service is provided by the Augusta Regional at Bush Field Airport.
 This airport is 60 minutes from downtown Washington and has state-of-the-art facilities.
 The runway is 8,001 feet long and has a recently renovated terminal.
 More information can be found at flyags.com.